valentin-voica/ansible/README.md

 ### Other tasks

-`$ ansible-playbook --ask-vault-pass --extra-vars '@passwd.yaml' playbook.yaml -l ubuntu.voica.lan -u pi`
+`$ ansible-playbook --ask-vault-pass --extra-vars '@passwd.yaml' ~/GitProjects/ansible/playbook.yaml -l ubuntu.voica.lan -u pi`

 This playbook configures the following:

 * Update the cache and upgrade the system
 * Configure PoE HAT fan thresholds (Raspberry Pi only)
-*
+* Set the hostname